Should Value Investors Buy Century Communities (CCS) Stock?

 Here at Zacks, we focus on our proven ranking system, which places an emphasis on earnings estimates and estimate revisions, to find winning stocks.
 But we also understand that investors develop their own strategies, so we are constantly looking at the latest trends in value, growth, and momentum to find strong companies for our readers.

-Another notable valuation metric for CCS is its P/B ratio of 1.65.
+Investors should also recognize that CCS has a P/B ratio of 1.49.
 The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.66.
-Within the past 52 weeks, CCS's P/B has been as high as 2.01 and as low as 1.05, with a median of 1.44.
+This stock's P/B looks attractive against its industry's average P/B of 1.56.
+Over the past year, CCS's P/B has been as high as 2.01 and as low as 1.09, with a median of 1.49.

 These are only a few of the key metrics included in Century Communities's strong Value grade, but they help show that the stock is likely undervalued right now.
 When factoring in the strength of its earnings outlook, CCS looks like an impressive value stock at the moment.